edgelesssys/contrast/README.md

-# Nunki
+# Contrast

-Nunki ([/ˈnʌŋki/](https://en.wikipedia.org/wiki/Sigma_Sagittarii)) runs confidential container deployments on untrusted Kubernetes at scale.
+Contrast ([/ˈnʌŋki/](https://en.wikipedia.org/wiki/Sigma_Sagittarii)) runs confidential container deployments on untrusted Kubernetes at scale.

-Nunki is based on the [Kata Containers](https://github.com/kata-containers/kata-containers) and [Confidential Containers](https://github.com/confidential-containers) projects.
+Contrast is based on the [Kata Containers](https://github.com/kata-containers/kata-containers) and [Confidential Containers](https://github.com/confidential-containers) projects.
 Confidential Containers are Kubernetes pods that are executed inside a confidential micro-VM and provide strong hardware-based isolation from the surrounding environment.
 This works with unmodified containers in a lift-and-shift approach.

-## The Nunki Coordinator
+## The Contrast Coordinator

-The Nunki Coordinator is the central remote attestation component of a Nunki deployment.
+The Contrast Coordinator is the central remote attestation component of a Contrast deployment.
 It's a certificate authority and issues certificates for workload pods running inside confidential containers.
 The Coordinator is configured with a *manifest*, a configuration file that holds the reference values of all other parts of a deployment.
 The Coordinator ensures that your app's topology adheres to your specified manifest.
 It verifies